mcvionekiss/BJJ-Rolltrack-Github/EC2_DEPLOYMENT_FIXES.md

 **Explanation:** Nginx is case-sensitive when it comes to boolean values and expects `true` or `false` (lowercase).
 When environment variables are substituted in the Nginx configuration, they need to match the expected format.
 Using lowercase boolean values ensures compatibility with Nginx's condition syntax.

+### 9. Frontend Nginx Configuration Issue

+**Problem:** The frontend Nginx configuration had a comment indicating conditional HTTPS support, but no actual condition to check if HTTPS was enabled.

+**Fix:** Updated the frontend/nginx/nginx.conf file to conditionally include the HTTPS server block:
+- Added `if ($USE_HTTPS != true) { return 404; }` to the HTTPS server block
+- Updated the comment to clarify that the server block is only included if USE_HTTPS is true

+**Explanation:** Without the conditional check, the HTTPS server block would always be included, which could cause issues if SSL certificates weren't available or if HTTPS was disabled.
+Adding the condition ensures that the HTTPS server block is only active when USE_HTTPS is set to true.

 ## Deployment Instructions

 ### 1. Set Up Environment Variables